theirc/tashbeek/README.md

 `docker-compose up`

+### Docs

 For the API docs/contract, we use [API blueprint](https://apiblueprint.org/) and personally, I prefer [agilo](https://github.com/danielgtaylor/aglio) for reading the contract.

 Simply `cd api` and `agilo -i contract.apib -s` and view it in your web browser.

+You can find the latest stable docs at https://github.com/nolski/tashbeek